arturcp/skoob-exporter/README.md

 Remember to replace `999999` with your skoob id.
-The instructions to generate the csv will also be provided by the skoob:import task, so you don't need to remember the command to generate the csv.
+The instructions to generate the csv will also be provided by the skoob:import task, so you don't need to remember the command to generate the CSV.

 # How to run in the web

 Access the root url and provide your skoob credentials.
 Once you submit, you will be redirected to a page that will wait until the process is over.
 It will hold the user there and be pooling from time to time.
-When all books are imported, it will generate the .csv file and the browser will download it.
+When all publications are imported, it will generate the CSV file and the browser will download it.

 # How to run it locally